 Este proyecto presenta un sistema de recogida de agua de lluvia que reutiliza botellas de PET, que interconectadas con otras botellas forman un depósito de agua vertical, compacto y resistente a las presiones, que ocupa un espacio reducido.
 El proyecto tiene como objetivo satisfacer las necesidades de ahorro de agua de la Escuela Primaria Guillermo Frías, ubicada en Mecapaca (Ciudad de La Paz); esta zona presenta constantes problemas relacionados con el suministro de agua.
 El sistema tiene una función similar con Ekomuros, pero a diferencia de ellos, tiene un sistema de filtración basado en el uso de cáscara de quinua, que contiene saponina.
 La saponina es un antifúngico;que elimina hongos y bacterias, también hace espuma, por lo que el agua recolectada se puede utilizar en los baños de los niños de primaria de la escuela.

-The water crisis in megacities intensifies as we don’t realize how much water we use or how much we waste.
-The primary purpose of this paper is to reduce water usage and wastage to conserve water resources.
-In this paper, we tried to develop an integrated system, which will help people track every individual’s water usage and predict their water usage habits to suggest more efficient behaviors and be easy to implement and popularise in megacities.
-Moreover, the system includes greywater reuse by recycling greywater to reduce unnecessary water usage and prevent wastage.
-Finally, the proposed system will help us to reduce water wastage and conserve our limited resources.
+The water crisis in megacities like Dhaka intensifies as we don’t realize how much water we use or how much we waste.
+The primary purpose of our work is to reduce water wastage so that we can conserve water resources.
+In our paper, we tried to develop an integrated system, which will help people track and predict their water usage habits to suggest more efficient behaviours which will be easy to implement as well so that it can be popularised in megacities.
+Moreover, the system includes an option to reuse greywater by recycling it to reduce unnecessary water usage and prevent wastage.
+As a result, the proposed system will help us to improve our water usage behaviours and conserve our limited resources.